-Although this is the only Achaemenid royal inscription that was ever found in Europe, it is not entirely without parallels.
-The Greek researcher Herodotus of Halicarnassus tells us in his famous Histories that Darius, after conquering the eastern part of Thrace (in c.514), visited the source of a river and left the following inscription:
+Although this is the only Achaemenid royal inscription that was ever found in Europe, it is not without parallel.
+The Greek researcher Herodotus of Halicarnassus tells us that Darius, after conquering eastern Thrace (in c.514), visited the source of a river and left the following inscription:

-The head-springs of the Tearos give the best and fairest water of all rivers; and to them came (leading an army against the Scythians) the best and fairest of all men, Darius, son of Hystaspes, of the Persians and of all the continent king.note[Herodotus, Histories 4.91]
+The head-springs of the Tearus give the best and fairest water of all rivers; and to them came (leading an army against the Scythians) the best and fairest of all men, Darius, son of Hystaspes, of the Persians and of all the continent king.note[Herodotus, Histories 4.91.]

 The first two thirds of this text do not resemble other Achaemenid inscriptions, but the last line and the location of the site remind one of Darius' inscription (DE, especially the last part) near the waters of Gandj Nameh.
 Although Herodotus renders the contents of the Persian inscription in Thrace erroneously, there are reports that the inscription itself was still visible until 1830.

 Back to Gherla.
-Another question is how this tablet reached Rumania.
-It is unlikely (although not impossible) that the Persian armies ever crossed the Carpathian mountains.
+The big question is how this tablet reached Rumania.
+It is unlikely (although not impossible) that the Persian armies crossed the Carpathian mountains.
 Probably, the tablet was originally placed somewhere in the satrapy of Thrace, and later taken, as booty, to the place where it was excavated.